Trusted WordPress tutorials, when you need them most.

 What Do You Need to Run a WordPress Membership Site?

-Membership websites are resource-intensive, and choosing the wrong host can hurt your overall performance.
+Membership websites are resource-intensive, and choosing the wrong host can hurt your site’s overall performance.
 That’s why the first thing you need to do is choose the best WordPress hosting that you can afford.

-If you are on a budget, then you can start with Bluehost.
-Their Business Pro plan comes with an SSL Certificate, which you need to securely collect payments, a dedicated IP, and a dedicated support line.
+Their Business Pro plan comes with an SSL certificate, which you need to securely collect payments, a dedicated IP, and a dedicated support line.

 If you don’t already have one, then you will also need to choose a domain name for your website.
 Here is our guide on how to pick the right domain name for your membership site.